r-ali-ashik/fair-billing/readme.md

 ```bash
 java Main your_file_name.txt
 ```
+There is a sample input file `input.txt` in the `resources `directory.

 ***IMPORTANT**: If you pass multiple arguments, the application will consider the first valid one (the one with `.txt` extension).
 Please replace /path/to/your/input/file.txt with the actual path to your input file, and replace your_file_name.txt with the actual name of your input file

 ## How to Run Tests